panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-06-26 PMC/2019-06-26-PMC_Summary.md

 view.
 Rudolf also suggested Sustainability as a topic (on top of being just a WP for PaNOSC) Further suggested content was collaboration/discussions between WPs (to ensure that we work together well).

+**ACTION** : A revised agenda for the annual conference with these suggestions to be provided before the end of July

 **OFF-TOPIC** : Then for a while we drifted to the MoU between ExPANDs and PaNOSC.
 Jordi pointed out that there is a big section on confidentiality while both projects are about FAIR data and open source to which Knut replied tha this is a common standard thing.
 Thomas pointed out that clause in the MoU allows us to share confidential content.